 Who is eligible to apply for GLHA grants?

 Non-profit 501(c)(3) organizations or public entities (such as municipalities, schools, health institutions and services) are eligible to apply.

 Do I need to be a member of a GLHA task force to apply?

-Collaboration is integral to the GLHA, so priority is given to agencies with representatives serving on one of the five GLHA task forces (Mental Health, Substance Use and Prevention, Cultural Competency, Maternal/Child Health, and Healthy Eating and Living).
+Collaboration is integral to the GLHA, so priority is given to agencies with representatives serving on one of the six GLHA task forces (Health Equity, Wellness & Chronic Disease, Maternal/Child Health, Behavioral Health, Housing & the Built Environment, and Substance Use and Prevention).
 If you/your agency are not currently involved in a task force, your application will not be excluded.
 However, if funded, you will be required to participate in a GLHA task force.

 Which communities are eligible to apply?

 Organizations or municipalities whose service area is within the CHNA 10 Area designated by the Department of Public Health are eligible to apply.
 These communities include Billerica, Chelmsford, Dracut, Dunstable, Lowell, Tewksbury, Tyngsboro, and Westford.

 What if we are not in one of those communities?

 Organizations in towns outside the CHNA 10 service area may serve as partners on grants.

 Will our project be considered a priority if it is not in one of your health priority areas?